mwbowers/mwbowers.github.io/examples/sunfarm/sunfarm.md

 Pretending that the Modernized Application will be used by a fictitious Company called **SunFarm**, we will brand it as such, and refer to it as **The SunFarm Application** for the remaining topic discussions on this Example.

-## User-Interface Enhancement Objectives
+## Basic User Interface Enhancements

-1. [Remove Reverse Image Attributes](./enhance-remove-reverse-video.html) : Compared to Legacy Terminal screens, modern Web Browsers provide a very rich graphic canvas to display elements on the Page.
+1. [Remove Reverse Image Attributes](./enhance-remove-reverse-image.html) : Compared to Legacy Terminal screens, modern Web Browsers provide a very rich graphic canvas to display elements on the Page.
 The simple technique to remove the use of reverse-image on a Migrated Application, makes it look much more clean and pleasing to the eye.

 2. [Application Logo Branding](./enhance-logo-branding.html) : All Pages should show the Company Logo at the top.